richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 However, with the rise of parametric and algorithmic design, there is a move towards mass customisation and a rejection of homogeneity.
 Many architects and designers are now exploring the concept of heterogeneity, of ‘differentiated’ geometry, structure and performance.[2-5]

+4 How microclimate is calculated by using Honeybee and Ladybug[2-5]

+First developed in 1985, Radiance is today the most widely used simulation engine for daylight and solar design.
+Radiance was made free and open-source in 1989 and has since been embedded in many research and commercial architectural engineering software applications.
+Radiance has benefited from an enthusiastic, active user group, and it continues to be developed and improved.
+One of the key goals in the development of Radiance was to produce physically accurate light simulation and visualisation for architecture and lighting design.
+Radiance uses a backwards ray-tracing algorithm, which provides a profound benefit over other calculation strategies.(9) It includes specular, diffuse and directional-diffuse reflection, and transmission in any combination to any level in any environment, including complicated curved geometries.
+[2-5]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；